xiix0/scam/README.md

-Love is in the offing.
-Be affectionate to one who adores you.
+You are the only person to ever get this message.